 6:45am – Wake up with our morning stretch class (optional, but recommended)

 7:30am – Fuel yourself up for the day with a big mountain breakfast.
 During breakfast your guides will update you on weather and expected conditions for the day.

-By 9:00, we’re in the mountains, ready to make our first turns.
+9:00am – A typical time to make our departure into the mountains.
 We allow weather and snow conditions to inform what we ski, as certain days are great for tree skiing, whereas others are better suited to glacier and alpine terrain.